hkpaulchan/Cloud-Exit-by-Example/README.md

 # AWS to Azure Migration Services (can also be considered as high level inventory)

-Below is a comparison of equivalent services between AWS and Azure to assist with the migration process:
+Below is a comparison of equivalent services between AWS and Azure to assist with the above migration process:

 | AWS | AZURE |
 | --- | --- |